 While understanding norms regarding children’s communication development is necessary for speech-language pathologists, encouraging use of good language skills throughout a child’s day is necessary for parents and caregivers.
 Doing this provides opportunities to develop appropriate communication skills necessary for daily interaction with peers and adults.
-Not to mention, early language skills are crucial in determining a child’s future school success.
+Not to mention, language skills are crucial in determining a child’s future school success.

 - Anticipate their needs, but allow them time to completely express them.
 When your child is trying to communicate with you, though you may already know what they would like, allow them a few seconds before responding or meeting their needs.
 This provides your child with the opportunity to initiate a conversation, make a request, or ask a question.